zhuxiaoyu123/DMSP-database/README.md

   --subject-cover 70 \
   --query-cover 70

-#Specifically, dmdA needs to be further filtered because its high similarity to non-dmdA hits from the same GcvT family.
+#Notably, dmdA needs to be further filtered because its high similarity to non-dmdA hits from the same GcvT family.
 Thus, a phylogenetic tree is applied to remove hits clustered with known non-dmdA genes.
-Outgroup (sarcosine oxidase) and non-dmdA sequences are stored in Non-dmdA.faa.
+#Outgroup (sarcosine oxidase) and non-dmdA sequences are stored in Non-dmdA.faa.

 ```
 Other genes with only one ratified sequence are identified by direct blastp.